paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 Ask a question and roll 2d6: if the total is 8 or higher the answer is “Yes”, otherwise "No".

-Always phrase the question for yes/no where the characters *want* to hear “Yes”:
+Ideally phrase the question for yes/no where the players want to hear “Yes”:

 - “Do we find shelter?”
 - “Is the sword magical?"